 When crafting small objects such as jewellery and decorative items, gravity casting can be used, pouring by hand.
 However, bigger castings can either be built up in layers through a hollow casting process, or centripetal action can employ mechanical processes.
 We can provide the C300 Centricast to cast high quality models in low melt white metal alloys such as pewter, which is appropriate when casting large batches of small to medium sized items.

-In order to get the best results, we recommend using our RTV 101 silicone to make high quality moulds, the Centricast spins the mould ensuring a clean spread of the molten metal throughout the mould, this reduces the risk of faults and occlusions and ensures a better-quality casting.
+It is recommended to use RTV 101 silicone to obtain the best quality results, ensuring that as the Centricast spins the mould, you can see a clean spread of the molten metal throughout the mould, reducing the risk of flaws and obstructions.

 For more information about casting supplies, from waxes to Jesmonite, get in touch with our technical team and we will be pleased to advise you about the variety of casting options available to you, including mouldmaking, casting and product choices.